 Visiting scholars will be welcomed into a supportive, interdisciplinary community at EUC and will have opportunities to present their research to colleagues and students.
 They will be provided with campus wi-fi access, library privileges, and an email address.
-Subject to availability, they may also be provided with work-space, access to meeting rooms, limited administrative support, and invitations to attend events and talks.
+Subject to availability, they may also be provided with shared office space, access to meeting rooms, limited administrative support, and invitations to attend events and talks.

-Positions are available for periods ranging from one month to one year, and require the support and endorsement of an EUC faculty member.
+Visiting scholar positions are available for periods ranging from one month to one year, and require the support and endorsement of an EUC faculty member.
 Applications will be evaluated and recommended by the EUC Research and Global Affairs Committee.
 Final approval is at the discretion of the Dean.
 (Applicants from outside Canada should consult York International for advice on visas and permit).

 Application Evaluation Criteria

 Applications will be evaluated based on the following criteria:

 - The quality of the proposed research project;

 - The applicant’s record of achievement, whether in academic, artistic, professional, activist or other spheres;

 - The alignment of research interests with scholarship at EUC, and the support of an EUC faculty member; and,